SyroMalabar/Malayalam-Mass-Slides/README.md

 # Syro Malabar Malayalam Mass Slides

-An attempt to create syro malabar malayalam mass slides using Latex and Malayalam Latex Package.
+An attempt to create syro malabar malayalam mass slides using XeLatex.

 # Work in Progress :)